Skip to content

 Lesson 05 — Pushing and Pulling

-Send commits to GitHub and bring updates from GitHub back to your computer.
+Send committed work to GitHub and bring other people’s committed work from GitHub back to your computer.

 Terminal window